 Periodically, the President will convene special committees to address a new constituency or population.
 A chair is selected based on the work that needs to be done.
 Depending on the success and need for the committee, it may be eliminated, continue as an ad hoc committee, or promoted to a standing committee the following year.

 XII.
 CONTINUING EDUCATION

-NCDA offers continuing education contact hours in a variety of professional development opportunities:
+NCDA offers continuing education contact hours in a variety of professional development opportunities as outlined in the NCDA Continuing Education Manual.
+This manual is periodically updated by the Credentialing Commission.